T

 +

 The currency used in Malta is the Euro (€).
-Malta adopted the Euro in 2008, replacing the Maltese Lira.
+Malta adopted the Euro in 2008, so you will need Euros for all transactions on the island.
 ATMs are widely available, and credit cards are accepted in most hotels, restaurants, and shops.
-It's advisable to carry some Euros in cash for smaller purchases or in more rural areas.

 +